-The Port Lands are man-made and were created by decades of infilling what was once the largest wetland on the Great Lakes.
+The Port Lands are man-made and were created by decades of infilling what was once one of the largest wetlands on Lake Ontario.
 Beginning in the 1880s, the area was gradually filled in to make more land available for industry and shipping.
 Since it was created, most of the Port Lands have been utilized for industrial uses and the majority of the area currently lacks servicing for other uses.
 Much of the area is also in the flood plain of the Don River and flood protection must be created before the area can be fully developed.

 Given the size and numerous challenges with the area, revitalization of the Port Lands is a long term initiative.

-The undertaking is the result of Toronto City Council's September 21 unanimous decision for Waterfront Toronto in conjunction with the City of Toronto to lead a review of the Port Lands and to ensure the process is informed by extensive public consultation.
-This work is designed in part to build upon Waterfront Toronto's work to date, including its plans for the Lower Don Lands.
+The undertaking is the result of Toronto City Council's September 21, 2011 unanimous decision for Waterfront Toronto and the City of Toronto to lead a review of the Port Lands and to ensure the process is informed by extensive public consultation.
+This work is designed in part to build upon the work we have completed to date, including our plans for the Lower Don Lands.

 Public consultation played a central role in the creation of the go forward plan for the Port Lands and included traditional in-person public meetings and interactive social media and web enabled consultations.
 A Stakeholder Advisory Committee consisting of a broad range of representatives from interested and affected stakeholder organizations was formed along with a Landowner and User Advisory Committee.

 In the autumn of 2015, a public consultation meeting was held to present the emerging plans and findings from three concurrent studies — the Port Lands Planning Framework, Villiers Island Precinct Plan and the Port Lands and South of Eastern Transportation and Servicing Master Plan Environmental Assessment.